prs021/ccdc/README.md

 CCDC Software is  available online now!

-The Change Detection software is here: https://www.dropbox.com/sh/4j3i5rtheujfjo1/AAA-3iH3iEgUxZeqMak7wNzRa?dl=0
+The Change Detection software is [here]: (https://www.dropbox.com/sh/4j3i5rtheujfjo1/AAA-3iH3iEgUxZeqMak7wNzRa?dl=0)

 The Classification software is not provided at the moment, as it required training data to run the software.